 When will the results of the clinical trials be published?

-We expect to publish the results from the Cyclophosphamide trial in 2017, and the RituxME trial in 2018.
+We aim to publish the results from both the RituxME trial and the CycloME trial, part A, during 2018.

 Can I receive rituximab treatment without participating in a clinical trial?